MA Art Therapy

 Why choose this course?

-- Successfully completing this course will mean that you are eligible to apply for professional registration as an art therapist with the Health and Care Professions Council.
+- Graduate with the eligibility to apply for professional registration as an art therapist or art psychotherapist with the Health and Care Professions Council.

 Campus: Britannia Mill, Derby

 This course is available to international students

 About this course